We finally know. Kristaps Porzingis’ return to basketball will be on October 8, 2019, this time as a Dallas Maverick.

 Kristaps Porzingis’ Return to Basketball – What to Expect

-For the purposes of our research, we narrowed that list down to 69.
-We took out players who tore their ACL before making their NBA debut and those who never played again after their injury.
+For the purposes of my research, I narrowed the list down to 69 players.
+I took out players who tore their ACL before making their NBA debut and those who never played again after their injury due to age or the fact that they weren’t rotational player to begin with.

-We compared every player’s stats from before his injury to the season he returned from injury.
-These are the stats we looked at:
+I compared every player’s stats from before his injury to the season he returned from injury.
+I looked at per game averages for minutes, points, rebounds, assists, blocks, and field goal percentage.

-If the player only appeared in a few games before his injury, we used his numbers from the previous season.
+If the player only appeared in a few games before his injury, I used his numbers from the previous season.

 How did those giants fare?